 - Always arrive early (30-45 minutes before showtime) to stake out your spot!
 Trust us, you’ll want time to get situated, set up your car or chairs, and visit the concessions for essentials like popcorn and sodas.

-- For theaters with multiple screens, you must choose one screen and stick to it.
+- For drive in movie theaters with multiple screens, you must choose one screen and stick to it.
 You won’t be permitted to move about from one screen to the other.

 Looking for other outdoor activities?
 Check out 25 Outdoor Activities to Try Together Before Summer and Guide to Tampa Bay’s Perfect Patios!